Bill Rowling: Prime Minister (1974–1975)

 Unlike the pro-life Kirk, Rowling was pro-choice.
-In 1974, he set up a commission to inquire into contraception, sterilisation and abortion.
-It issued a report in 1977, with recommendations that were incorporated into the Contraception, Sterilisation, and Abortion Act 1977.
+In June 1975, he set up the Royal Commission on Contraception, Sterilisation and Abortion; it issued a report in 1977, with recommendations that were incorporated into the Contraception, Sterilisation, and Abortion Act 1977.

-Although Rowling also served as Minister of Foreign Affairs, the Labour Government concentrated primarily on domestic affairs.
+Although Rowling also served as Minister of Foreign Affairs, his government concentrated primarily on domestic affairs.
 While Rowling's deputy Bob Tizard had replaced him as Minister of Finance, the seriousness of the economic downturn required the Prime Minister's attention.
 The Government defended heavy overseas borrowing as necessary to protect jobs.
 In August 1975, the New Zealand dollar was devalued by 15% to assist local manufacturers and exporters.
+The recession was the worst in 40 years and Rowling focused on ensuring mass unemployment did not ensue.
+His main policy approaches to do this were stimulatory spending to ensured domestic demand did not drop further and to persuade trade unions to agree to wage moderation.
 Overall the fiscal outlook during his premiership was overshadowed by the ongoing impacts of the 1973 oil crisis which constrained what could be done.
 Nevertheless, his government introduced a number of progressive measures, such as an expansion of spending on education by providing a standard bursary for all students in tertiary studies from 1975.
+Another major financial policy during Rowling's premiership was a comprehensive superannuation scheme in which employees and employers each contributed a minimum of 4% of gross earnings.

 1975 general election

 During the 1975 election campaign, Rowling was attacked by the Opposition led by Robert Muldoon, and was generally characterised as being weak and ineffective.
 Rowling supporters responded with a "Citizens for Rowling" campaign which enlisted high-profile New Zealanders such as Sir Edmund Hillary to praise Rowling's low-key consultative approach.
 The campaign was labelled as being elitist, and was generally regarded as having backfired on Rowling.
+While highlighting his strengths, the campaign did not play to them.
+According to biographer John Henderson, Rowling "...was averse to the public image grooming process − the play-acting side of politics repelled him."

 The November election resulted in a surprise defeat for the Labour Party, and Rowling was unable to retain the premiership.

+Rowling himself felt that he never had the opportunity to show his leadership capabilities while prime minister.
+Henderson stated that had Rowling been re-elected he had every intention of initiating the economic reform that was delayed by Muldoon and eventually became Rogernomics, albeit in a more planned manner and slower pace.